Persik Kediri

-Persik Kediri started playing in Premier Division Indonesian League (now Liga 1) in 2003.
-The team with the nickname White Tiger and has a proud motto of Djajati or Panjalu Jayati which means Kediri Wins taken from Hantang inscription.
-The story of the victory of Kediri Kingdom with its famous king at that time Jayabaya over Janggala, became a spark of enthusiasm and a hope for peach to always strive for victory in every match.
+Persik Kediri started playing in the Indonesian League Premier Division (now Liga 1) in 2003.
+The team have the nickname White Tigers and has a proud motto of Djajati or Panjalu Jayati, which means Kediri Wins taken from Hantang Inscription stele.
+The story of the victory of Kediri Kingdom with its famous king at that time Jayabaya over Janggala, became a spark of enthusiasm and a hope for the team to always strive for victory in every match.
 Persik Kediri is identical to the majesty jersey in purple.

 History

-Early formed

 In terms of football Kediri has quite a long history.
-The beginning of the emergence of the sport football in Kediri started with the opening of Dutch factories that employed Dutch people, it was they who brought football far into the interior like Kediri.During the colonial period, economic conditions in Kediri were controlled by the Dutch, for the economic sector Kediri was indeed famous for its sugar production.
+The beginning of the emergence of the sport football in Kediri started with the opening of Dutch factories that employed Dutch people, it was they who brought football far into the interior like Kediri.
+During the colonial period, economic conditions in Kediri were controlled by the Dutch, for the economic sector Kediri was indeed famous for its sugar production.
 With the establishment of many sugar factories in the Kediri area by the Dutch, it also had an influence in various aspects, one of which was sports.
 And one of the most developed sports in Kediri is football.
-After the construction of the PG.Meritjan sugar factory in 1918, Dutch employees also entered Kediri.
-At first the people of Kediri were just spectators when the sport of football was played by employees PG.Meritjan.
+After the construction of the PG.
+Meritjan sugar factory in 1918, Dutch employees also entered Kediri.
+At first the people of Kediri were just spectators when the sport of football was played by employees PG.
+Meritjan.
 These employees often do sparring and when their team members are lacking they often ask the audience to play along.
 This was the beginning of the people of Kediri getting to know the game of football.
-Since the arrival of football in Kediri, local people have started to like this sport.
-Initially the Kediri people only played football when the Dutch held a soccer match, but over time the Kediri people began to play it alone without the presence of the Dutch.
-Football is a sport that is easily accepted by the people of Kediri because this sport is easy to play and this sport emphasizes teamwork.
-Football seems to be a culture among the people, football in Kediri began to develop with the emergence of soccer clubs in the Kediri area.
-Not only small clubs that appeared in several areas of Kediri, but in 1950 the association football club was established in Kediri, namely Persik.